suezaan/suezaan.github.io/_portfolio/portfolio-2.md

 My research focuses primarily on identifying biomarkers of well-being, mental health disorders.

-So far, I have used various methods such as _structural/functional magnetic resonance imaging (MRI), heart rate variability (HRV), skin conductance Response (SCR)_.
+So far, I have used various methods such as _structural/functional magnetic resonance imaging (MRI), heart rate variability (HRV), skin conductance response (SCR)_ data.

 Below are summary of my publication related to biomarkers.